 Known for their kind eyes, loyalty, and enthusiasm for life, the golden retriever is one of the most popular dog breeds in the United States.
-They are medium-sized, athletic dogs with energetic natures.
-Goldens are known for their kind eyes, loyalty, and enthusiasm for life.
-Though bred as hunting dogs, these qualities also make them excellent family dogs.
-Goldens usually get along well with children and are incredibly affectionate and intelligent.
-Golden retrievers make wonderful service dogs.
-They are often very successful as guide, assistance, or search and rescue dogs.
+Though bred as hunting dogs, goldens also make excellent family dogs.
+The dogs usually get along well with children and are incredibly affectionate and intelligent.
+Golden retrievers make wonderful service dogs and are often very successful as guide, assistance, or search and rescue dogs.

 Coat Color: Light to dark gold